Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Write Mode — Temporary Mode.

-Files are written at the receiver under temporary names before being converted to the specified format in Communication Channel.
-Even with timestamp in the filename, there is a possibility of overwriting files when large number of files are generated at the same time (same second).
+Files are written at the receiver under temporary names before being converted to the specified format in the Communication Channel.
+Even with a timestamp in the filename, there is a possibility of overwriting files when large number of files are generated at the same time (same second).
 This is the best method to use if there is a chance of receiver picking up the files and processing them while they are being generated by PI/PO.
 Temporary mode creates each file with a unique name and changes the filename to specified format after file generation is completed.

 In Temporary File mode, file names are first set as <timestamp><file name>.tmp.
-Time stamp here is up to millisecond.
+The time stamp here is up to a millisecond.

 Empty File Handling.